 When we think of brains, we think of neurons.
 Non-neuronal cells, however, make up more than ten times the population of neurons in the brain.
 Our research aims to reveal the implications of this huge disparity by determining the principles that govern the roles of non-neuronal brain cells.
 To date, neural computation remains studied as a purely neuronal process, but that is like trying to solve a puzzle with 10% of the pieces.
 It will be necessarily insufficient for understanding circuit-level function and dysfunction.
 Recent results highlight that understanding the role of non-neuronal cells in slowly regulating neural activities could revolutionize our understanding of neural network activity and neurocomputation in neurodegenerative diseases and brain injuries.

-(1) Manipulation of neuronal and non-neuronal cells to influence the function of neuronal networks,
+3) Manipulating non-neuronal cells to influence the function of neuronal network activity.

 See our recent Webinar

 Therefore, our lab focuses on elucidating biological structures and biochemical pathways that control physiological function and bidirectional communication between the nervous system and neural interface technology, especially hidden, latent signals (glia, neurovascular coupling, LTP/LDP).
 We then apply these newly discovered constraints and possibilities into designing novel technologies and treat neurological conditions.